ga-wdi-boston/js-functions-ins-and-outs/README.md

 ## Objectives

-By the end of this lesson, students should be able to:
+By the end of this talk, developers should be able to:

 -   Use block scope to identify which variables are accessible in a function
 -   Create and invoke functions that take an arbitrary number of arguments